1

 The history of the estate

-Château de Monbrison took its present name when it was purchased in 1922 by Robert Meacham Davis, an American pastor married to the daughter of a Medoc wine enthusiast who owned Château Dauzac and Château Ducru-Beaucaillou.
-A small, peaceful family vineyard, the arrival of World War II led to the uprooting of the vines in 1939 and then to Robert Davis' enlistment in the U.S. Army in 1940.
+Château de Monbrison took on its current name when it was purchased in 1922 by Robert Meacham Davis, an American pastor married to the daughter of a Médoc wine enthusiast, owner of Château Dauzac and Château Ducru-Beaucaillou.
+A small, peaceful family vineyard, the arrival of the Second World War led to the uprooting of the vines in 1939 and Robert Davis's enlistment in the US Army in 1940.

 It was in the aftermath of peace that their youngest daughter, Elizabeth, took over the reins of the estate with her husband Christian Vonderheyden.
-Elizabeth is joined by her son in 1976, who accompanies her in her passion and her knowledge until her death in 1992.
-Passionate and talented, Jean-Luc Vonderheyden is one of the precursors of the Margaux appellation, especially in certain cultivation techniques such as green harvesting.
+Elizabeth was joined by her son in 1976, who followed her in her passion and know-how until her death in 1992.
+Passionate and talented, Jean-Luc Vonderheyden was one of the forerunners of the Margaux appellation, notably in certain growing techniques such as green harvesting.

-Since 1992, his son, Laurent Vonderheyden, joined the estate and runs the property, after more than a decade of trading in the United States.
-The family property has since been integrated into the Union des Grands Crus de Bordeaux (UGCB).
+His son, Laurent Vonderheyden, joined the estate in 1992 and has been running it ever since, building on the strength of more than a decade spent as a wine merchant in the United States.
+The family estate has since been integrated into the Union des Grands Crus de Bordeaux (UGCB).

 More recently, Laurent and his children have received HVE certification for the estate, and are working on converting the vineyard to biodynamic agriculture (plot-based biodynamic experiments have already been launched).

-Château de Monbrison is located in the heart of the Margaux appellation, spread over 15.5 hectares of vines on the plateau at the exit of the commune of Arsac towards Margaux.
-On this exceptional terroir, we find the perfect harmony between soils and climates.
-The very thick Pyrenean gravels allow a good natural drainage as well as an abundant fertility to the vine, while the relatively wet climate (proximity with the Gironde and the Atlantic Ocean), combined with the winter mildness and that of the good seasons, allows to bring to the vine growth and good health.
+Château de Monbrison is located in the heart of the Margaux appellation, spread over 15.5 hectares of vines on the plateau at the exit of the Arsac commune towards Margaux.
+On this exceptional terroir, soils and climates are in perfect harmony.
+The thick Pyrenean gravel provides good natural drainage and abundant fertility for the vines, while the relatively humid climate (close to the Gironde and the Atlantic Ocean), combined with mild winters and good seasons, ensures that the vines thrive and stay healthy.

-Naturally, the majority of the grapes grown on these parcels are Cabernet Sauvignon and Merlot.
-Then, a small quantity of Cabernet Franc and Petits Verdots complete the vineyard.
+Naturally, the majority of these parcels are planted with Cabernet Sauvignon and Merlot.
+A small quantity of Cabernet Franc and Petit Verdot complete the vineyard.

 The wines

-The Bouquet de Monbrison is the second wine of the estate.
-A blended wine, it is made from plots of the youngest vines (less than 20 years old).
-On the nose, Bouquet de Monbrison offers lively aromas of red fruits, supported on the palate by soft and candied tannins.
-Still very fresh, this wine can be enjoyed after 5-10 years of keeping to offer its full potential.
+The Bouquet de Monbrison is the estate's second wine.
+A blend wine, it is made from plots of the youngest vines (less than 20 years old).
+On the nose, Bouquet de Monbrison offers lively red fruit aromas, supported on the palate by soft, candied tannins.
+Still very fresh, this wine can be enjoyed after 5-10 years' cellaring to reveal its full potential.

 on Twil application